rgc-exists/WillYouLoad/ReadMe.md

 - Finish adding all of the features promised in the current ReadMe file.
 - Add a required modinfo.json file for every mod to have
 - Make AS MANY THINGS AS POSSIBLE case insensitive
-- String properties support (text instead of just numbers)
+- Add support for string properties (text instead of just numbers)